cfpb/consumerfinance.gov/docker/drama-free-django/README.md

 ## Notes

-1. When running the container as a user that exists on the host, but not in the container, you may notice a warning similar to:
+1. When running the container as a user that exists on the host, but not in the container, you may notice a warnings similar to:

     ```
     /usr/bin/id: cannot find name for user ID 502
+    ```

+    ...and...

+    ```
+    warning Skipping preferred cache folder "/.cache/yarn" because it is not writable.
+    warning Selected the next writable cache folder in the list, will be "/tmp/.yarn-cache-501".
     ```

     This is not anything to worry about.
 It simply means the uid/gid don't match any users/groups setup in the container.